 For example, a simple black dress won’t break the bank, while a pair of jeans and T-shirt will work well into every season.

 Finding your own unique style will help you make the right fashion choices and avoid buying unnecessary items that will just reclutter your space.

 Step 3 – Mixing And Matching

 Minimalist fashion is easy to mix and match.
-There’s no reason why you can’t wear a colorful scarf with a classic button down shirt, or a patterned sweater with dark skinny jeans.
+There’s no reason why you can’t wear a colorful scarf with a classic button down shirt (Check out How To Make A Shirt Look Vintage), or a patterned sweater with dark skinny jeans.